 Time-dependent drives play a crucial role in quantum computing efforts with circuit quantum electrodynamics.
-They enable single-qubit control, entangling logical operations, as well as qubit readout.
+They enable single-qubit control and entangling logical operations, as well as qubit readout.
 However, their presence can lead to deleterious effects such as large ac-Stark shifts and unwanted qubit transitions ultimately reflected into reduced control or readout fidelities.
-Qubit cloaking was introduced in Lledó et al. [1] to temporarily decouple the qubit from the coherent photon population of a driven cavity, allowing for the application of arbitrary displacements to the cavity field while avoiding the deleterious effects on the qubit.
-For qubit readout, cloaking permits to prearm the cavity with an, in principle, arbitrarily large number of photons, in anticipation to the qubit-state-dependent evolution of the cavity field, allowing for improved readout strategies.
-Here we take a closer look at two of them.
-First, arm-and-release readout, introduced together with qubit cloaking, where after arming the cavity the cloaking mechanism is released and the cavity field evolves under the application of a constant drive amplitude.
-Second, an arm-and-longitudinal readout scheme, where the cavity drive amplitude is slowly modulated after the release.
-We show that the two schemes complement each other, offering an improvement over the standard dispersive readout for any values of the dispersive interaction and cavity decay rate, as well as any target measurement integration time.
-Our results provide a recommendation for improving qubit readout without changes to the standard circuit QED architecture.
+Qubit cloaking was introduced by Lledó et al. [C. Lledó, R. Dassonneville, A. Moulinas et al., Nat.
+Commun.
+14, 6313 (2023)] to temporarily decouple the qubit from the coherent photon population of a driven cavity, allowing for the application of arbitrary displacements to the cavity field while avoiding the deleterious effects on the qubit.
+For qubit readout, cloaking permits us to prearm the cavity with an, in principle, arbitrarily large number of photons, in anticipation of the qubit-state-dependent evolution of the cavity field, allowing for improved readout strategies.
+Here, we take a closer look at two such strategies: first, arm-and-release readout, introduced together with qubit cloaking, where after arming the cavity, the cloaking mechanism is released and the cavity field evolves under the application of a constant drive amplitude; and, second, an arm-and-longitudinal readout scheme, where the cavity drive amplitude is slowly modulated after the release.
+We show that the two schemes complement each other, offering an improvement over standard dispersive readout for any values of the dispersive interaction and the cavity decay rate, as well as any target measurement integration time.
+Our results provide a recommendation for improving qubit readout without changes to the standard circuit-OED architecture.